Paramount ME

 Order yours today and enjoy owning a Paramount Series 6, the world’s finest robotic German equatorial mount.

 15- to 10-minute unguided exposures are more common.
-To see an example involving 20-minute unguided exposures, please click here.
+To see an example photograph composed of multiple 20-minute unguided exposures, please click here.

 Additional information